 Event Applies To Amount Maximum Type of Gift Leaving the District All staff \$100 per year with the District, to a maximum of \$500, pro-rated for partial year when prudent.
 Cash bonus District pays taxable portion Board members \$100 per year with the District, to a maximum of \$300, pro-rated for partial year when prudent.
 Gift card to vendor of preference OR Visa gift card OR Gift, when suitable Temporary employee Prudent amount, to be determined by performance.
 Not to exceed \$100.
 Cash bonus District pays taxable portion Student Interns Contact employee Prudent amount, to be determined by performance.
 Not to exceed \$100.
-Gift card to vendor of preference OR Visa gift card Sick Leave All staff AND Board members Get Well Card, signed as from the South West District Get Well Card Short-Term Disability All staff AND Board members \$75 Gift card to vendor of preference OR Visa gift card AND Get Well Card Birth / Adoption All staff \$50 Cash bonus District pays taxable portion Board members \$50 Gift card to vendor of preference OR Visa gift card OR Gift, when suitable AND Congratulatory Card Death - parent, partner, or child (as defined in HR Policy) All staff AND Board members \$75 Flowers, when suitable (amount does not include tax or delivery) OR Donation in lieu of.
-AND Sympathy Card Death - other All staff AND Board members Sympathy Card, signed as from the South West District Sympathy Card Wedding All staff \$50 Cash bonus District pays taxable portion Board members \$50 Gift card to vendor of preference OR Visa gift card OR Gift, when suitable Congratulations All staff AND Board members Congratulatory Card, signed as from the South West District Congratulatory Card Christmas All staff \$100, pro-rated for partial year when prudent Cash bonus District pays taxable portion OR Gift Card when CRA denotes as non-taxable Years of Service Recognition Awarded Years every 5 years (Presented at AGM) All staff \$50 per year with the District, to a maximum of \$500 Cash bonus District pays taxable portion
+Gift card to vendor of preference OR Visa gift card Sick Leave All staff AND Board members Get Well Card, signed as from the South West District Get Well Card Short-Term Disability All staff AND Board members \$75 Executive Director remains at the old rate of \$50 unless changed by the board.
+Gift card to vendor of preference OR Visa gift card AND Get Well Card Birth / Adoption All staff \$50 Cash bonus District pays taxable portion Board members \$50 Gift card to vendor of preference OR Visa gift card OR Gift, when suitable AND Congratulatory Card Death - parent, partner, or child (as defined in HR Policy) All staff AND Board members \$75 Executive Director remains at the old rate of \$50 unless changed by the board.
+Flowers, when suitable (amount does not include tax or delivery) OR Donation in lieu of.
+AND Sympathy Card Death - other All staff AND Board members Sympathy Card, signed as from the South West District Sympathy Card Wedding All staff \$50 Cash bonus District pays taxable portion Board members \$50 Gift card to vendor of preference OR Visa gift card OR Gift, when suitable Congratulations All staff AND Board members Congratulatory Card, signed as from the South West District Congratulatory Card Christmas All staff Community Consultants \$200 per year.
+Executive Director remains at the old rate of \$100 per year unless changed by the board.
+Gift Card when CRA denotes as non-taxable OR Cash bonus District pays taxable portion Board Determined by vendor.
+1-year subscription to Prairies North magazine plus a PN calendar.
+Years of Service Recognition Awarded Years every 5 years (Presented at AGM) All staff \$50 per year with the District, to a maximum of \$500 Cash bonus District pays taxable portion

-Marked items are considered taxable benefits and will be reported to the Admin Centre Payroll Office so required taxes can be deducted.
+^{} Marked items are considered taxable benefits and will be reported to the Admin Centre Payroll Office so required taxes can be deducted.